tenstorrent/tt-exalens/docs/debuda-app-tutorial.md

 We can try and run the sample program that is used in testing Debuda.
 First, be sure that you have [cloned Debuda repository and built Debuda](../README.md#building-debuda).
-If everything worked as expected, there should be a file in `build/riscv-src` directory named `run_elf_brisc_test.elf`.
+If everything worked as expected, there should be a file in `build/riscv-src/wormhole` directory named `run_elf_test.brisc.elf`.
 That simple program writes value 0x12345678 to the address 0x0 in L1 memory of the selected core.
 Currently, running `brxy 18-18 0x0` returns
 ```